gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I love you too, sweetling."

-Stale's memorial grove stood portside of the village.
+Stale's memorial grove stood on the mountain slope portside of Stale.
 Hundreds of trees in neat rows looked down on the village: twisted pines planted in the ashes from funeral pyres and slim blue firs to commemorate those lost in flight or taken by the forest.
-There were no markers to record the names of the dead: when Rash had explained tombstones to her, she had wondered why anyone would need them unless nobody cared enough about them to remember their names.
+There were no markers to record which tree was whose.
+When Grappa Gas had explained tombstones to Noxy, she had wondered what the point was.
+If nobody cared enough to remember who was where, what was the point?

 It was a quiet place,
-and she felt a slight chill in the deep shade.
+and she felt a slight chill in the deep shade that had nothing to do with the temperature.
-She let her feet take her to her father's tree and stopped in front of it with her hands in her pockets.
+She let her feet take her to her father's tree and stopped in front of it with her hands in her pockets so that she wouldn't rub the marks on her forearms.
-The tree's branches had bright green tips.
+The branches had the bright green tips of new growth.
 She never knew how to start…

 "Hi, *appa*," she said quietly.